swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 }
 ```

+- Note: If you use this macro with a Swift compiler version lower than 6.3, it
+  doesn't support capturing state.

 If a captured value is an argument to the current function or is `self`, its
 type is inferred at compile time.
 Otherwise, explicitly specify the type of the
 value using the `as` operator: